 It's also extremely robust, extremely versatile, and having access to all intermediary signals enables you to do whatever you want with your ultrasound imaging system.

 Sure!
-You can find the Kicad and Altium files here](https://github.com/kelu124/echomods/tree/master/goblin) - with a BOM at around 80$.
+You can find the Kicad and Altium files here](https://github.com/kelu124/echomods/tree/master/goblin).
 Make it yourself!
-Part of the price here includes the fab fees.
+Part of the price here includes the fab fees and my own costs.

 Schematics are here.Here's a small graph for the link between ICs: